 Testing your CSV Import

-There is not an UNDO mechanism for importing, so it's a good practice to test with only one or two rows of data before making the full import.
-By doing this, you can save yourself a great deal of time in the case the import doesn't work as you expect.
+There is no UNDO mechanism for importing, so it's a good practice to test with only one or two rows of data before making the full Import.
+By doing this, you can save yourself a great deal of time in the case the Import doesn't work as you expect.

 Import Logs: Understanding any errors

-In the event of any issues, the system will import any rows that it can successfully, and omit any problem entries.
-You can view the status of any imports (pending and successful), as well as view specific errors related to problem imports, from the menu at CRM > Contacts > Import Logs.
+You can view the status of any Imports (pending and successful), as well as view specific errors related to problem Imports, by view the Import Logs.

 Download a Sample CSV

 This CSV is not meant to be static, but rather a starting point for you to help understand the concepts.
-Every scenario is different, and you'll want to modify, add to, rearrange, etc.. your CSV before importing.
+Every scenario is different, so you'll want to modify, add to, rearrange, etc., your CSV before Importing.